-The transition to the Secondary School is an important step for our students at the end of their time at Primary School.
-Our faculty aims to provide a seamless and easy transition for both our students and families.
-The latter ensures an open and supportive environment.
+The transition to Secondary School is an important step for our students at the end of their time at Primary School.
+Our faculty aims to provide a seamless and easy transition for both our students and families, seeking to ensure both an open and supportive environment.

-The transition to Secondary occurs in the grade 7 and ushers in a huge change for our students who come from an environment that is centered around a single classroom and class teacher.
-The diversification of the curriculum into specific subjects, changing rooms between lessons, and an expanded teaching team is a significant challenge for our students in the initial stages of transition.
+The formal ending of Primary School in Grade 6, marks the transition to Secondary in Grade 7 and ushers in a significant change for our students who come from an environment that is centered around a single classroom and class teacher.
+The expansion of the curriculum into specific subjects, an increase in academic expectations, changing rooms between lessons, and a different teacher for every school subject, represents a significant challenge for our students in the initial stages of transition.

 Based on our experience, our students need the first semester to adapt to the new system and find their place.
-We are fully aware of the complexity our students experience and have created a transition program for our students in the sixth and seventh grades, in order for our students to find their place in the Secondary School.
+We are fully aware of the complexity our students experience and have created a transition program for our students in Grade 6 and 7, in order for our students to find their place in the Secondary School.